Wade exits Giants-Phillies game after sustaining left leg injury

 — SF Giants on NBCS (@NBCSGiants) May 27, 2024

-Wade was able to walk off the field gingerly with the assistance of an athletic trainer, and the Giants later announced he left the game with a left hamstring strain.
+Wade was able to walk off the field gingerly with the assistance of an athletic trainer.

 Wade tweaked his hamstring in the ninth inning of the Giants' thrilling win over the New York Mets on Friday and didn't start Saturday's game, though he entered as a pinch-hitter in the ninth inning.
 He didn't play Sunday in the series finale.